floweredscarf/su25/labs/lab09/index.md

 </details>

 By compiling and running `Sorter.java` with different arguments, determine the size of the smallest array that needs 1 second (1000 milliseconds) to sort.
-An answer within 100 elements is fine.

 You may notice that other students in lab end up with different timing results and a different number of elements.
 What factors might contribute to these differences?